-After trying other career ideas, on January 1st, 1988, I rented a work-live space in Chicago, IL, where I began to build a body of work.
+After testing other career ideas, on January 1st, 1988, I rented a work-live space in Chicago, IL, where I began to build a body of work.
 I practiced soldering so that I could finish my pieces with original armatures and clasps.
-I learned various African bead netting techniques.
-Being wholly self-taught (except for one metals class) had its advantages; I didn't know which rules not to break.
-For the first few years I lived as cheaply as possibly, dining mostly on pasta and coffee.
+I taught myself various African bead netting techniques.
+Being wholly self-taught (except for one undergraduate metals class) had its advantages; I didn't know which rules not to break.
+For the first five years I lived as cheaply as possibly, dining mostly on pasta and coffee.
 As my work improved, so did my finances.

 Since then I've designed several other bodies of work, changing many things in the process - my beads, beading techniques, studio location and dietary practices.
-But my goal is still the same - to design pieces that blend streamlined forms with lush surfaces, balancing simplicity and complexity, ease of wear and long-term durability.
-I love the days I get to spend in the studio, trying out new ideas.
-It makes me happy to see people wearing my pieces, bringing them to life in ways I cannot anticipate.
+But my goal is still the same - to design pieces that blend economy of form with lushness of surface; balancing simplicity with complexity; pairing ease of wear with long-term durability.

-I believe that the potential of my primary medium, beadwork, is infinite, much like the proverbial Indra's Net, an ancient metaphor for the connectedness of all entities in the universe, sometimes depicted as the union of beads and thread, embodying a 3-dimensional structure of infinite reach -- string theory on steroids, one might say.
+I believe that the potential of my primary medium — beadwork — is infinite, not unlike Indra's Net, an ancient Hindu-Buddhist metaphor for the inter-being of all entities in the universe.

-Maybe the Hindu poet Namdev was envisioning something like Indra's net when in the 13th century he wrote these lines:
+Maybe the Hindu poet Namdev (ca. 1270-1350) had in mind something like Indra's net when he wrote these lines:

 "Just as there is one thread, and on it are woven, breadthwise and lengthwise, hundreds of thousands of beads, so is everything woven unto the Lord."*